sXperfect/hicmc/README.md

   -h, --help  show this help message and exit
 ```

+## Limitation

+Currently HiCMC supports only cooler as input file.
+This can be extended by integrating parsers or readers for other formats, especially for the hic format using straw.

 ## Relevant data to reproduce the experiment

-Dataset

 | Accession Number | Cell-line | Filename |
 | -----| ----- | ----- |